Maryam announces to return Pakistan on Friday

 To a question, Maryam said accountability of his father had started during the dictatorial regime of Pervez Musharraf, but he could not prove any thing wrong against him.
 Even today charges of money laundering or corruption charges were proved against Nawaz Sharif as the accountability court’s decision was based on mere hypothesis, she added.

-She reiterated it was written in the decision that Nawaz Sharif was not involved in corruption.
+She said it was written in the decision that Nawaz Sharif was not involved in corruption.

 The former prime minister was targeted, though he had done nothing wrong, she said.

-To another question, Maryam said the red arrest warrents should be meant for dictators as they had already planned to arrive in Lahore on Friday.
+To another question, Maryam said the red arrest warrants should be meant for dictators as they had already planned to arrive in Lahore on Friday.